-If you look on SiteGrounds’ branding, you’ll see a lot of references to being “crafted with care.”
-While you might associate that more with a blanket from grandma, there’s a certain charm to it.
-But does Siteground’s wholesome message compare to your grandma’s ability to make warm sweaters?
+If you observe SiteGrounds’ branding, you will see many references to being “crafted with care.”
+While you might associate that more with a blanket from grandma, there is a certain charm to it.
+But does SiteGround’s wholesome message compare to your grandma’s ability to make warm sweaters?

 Probably not, but this article will tell you how this company performs when it comes to web hosting services.
-We’ll be testing web performance, available features, customer service quality, and ease of use.
-Considered to be one of the best hosting companies around, let’s see how they stand.
+We will test web performance, available features, customer service quality, and ease of use.
+Considered one of the best hosting companies around, let’s see how they stand.

-But we must warn you, some of the info we found (standards with other web hosts) shockingly doesn’t come with SiteGround.
+But we must warn you, some of the info we found (standards with other web hosts) shockingly does not come with SiteGround.
 How on earth then could they earn such positive ratings and reviews?..

 What is SiteGround?